“The great white buffalo comin’ around to make a final stand”

 1 teaspoon black pepper

 Combine all ingredients in a small bowl and mix thoroughly.
 Store in an air-tight container.

 1 large head cauliflower, leaves removed stem trimmed so it will sit flat on a baking sheet

 2 tablespoon olive oil

 Adjust oven rack to middle position and preheat the oven to 450°F.

-Place the cauliflower, stem side down, onto a foil-lined baking sheet.
-Drizzle the olive oil over the top to coat, then sprinkle with the spice mix.
-Roast until tender and browned on top, about 35 minutes.
+Trim the leaves and a bit of the stem off of the cauliflower.
+Place the cauliflower, stem side down, onto a foil or Silpat-lined baking sheet.
+Coat completely with the olive oil, then the dijon, and finally cover with the spice mix.
+Roast until tender and browned on top, about 35-40 minutes.
 Let cool for 10 minutes.

 When cauliflower is cool enough to handle, cut the florets into bite-size pieces, but not chopped fine.
 Cut the stem into small chunks.